Atamestane: Synthesis

 Reaction of the known compound, androstadienedione, (1) with Gilman reagent followed by acetylation with acetic anhydride gives the enol acetate (2).
 Bromination with 1,3-dibromo-5,5-dimethylhydantoin gives an intermediate (3) which on treatment with magnesium oxide yields atamestane (4).
-Alternatively the steroid (5) can be oxidized with benzeneselenol, or the natural product, boldenone (6) can be oxidized with a mixture of chromium trioxide and sulfuric acid.
+Alternatively the steroid (5) can be oxidized with benzeneselenol, or PC10380080 (6) can be oxidized with a mixture of chromium trioxide and sulfuric acid.